Republic of Georgia with Sarah Owens

 Today we explore verdant Kakheti on a daytrip to the heart of Georgia’s wine country that’s home to over 500 varieties of grapes.
 The route is a breathless thrill, as we pass sweeping views of rolling hills and vineyards and hilltop villages backed by snow-capped Caucasus peaks.
 We start with a visit at a local vineyard to see how unfiltered wine is still fermented using traditional methods: filling qvevri clay pots with foot-stomped grapes, and burying them in the earth.

-Next we savor the robust glory of Georgian wine at lunch, then roll up our sleeves for a hands-on traditional experience of the Georgian wine harvest, then finish with a walk through the atmospheric, historic village of Signagi.
+Next we savor the robust glory of Georgian wine at lunch, then finish with a walk through the atmospheric, historic village of Signagi.
 For dinner, we meet with a local craft brewer—the first one in all of Georgia—where we feast big on mountain recipes and sip Georgian beer as the starry night unfolds around us.

 Day 4 | October 1

 Up, up and away!
-Today we shift our home base to Kazbegi, one of the highest inhabited points in the majestic Caucasus mountain range, threading our way ever upward past sulfuric hot springs, medieval watchtowers and sheer cliffs to catch a glimpse of mountain life.
+Today we shift our home base to Kazbegi, one of the highest inhabited points in the majestic Caucasus mountain range, threading our way ever upward along sheer cliffs to catch a glimpse of mountain life.
 Lunch is a treat.
 We enjoy a rustic supra, or rural feast, of juicy kalakuri dumplings and other dishes with a local village family and learn more about their distinct highlander traditions.

 In the afternoon, we’ll traipse along the buttresses of a 13th-century castle before heading off to our mountain aerie of a hotel for a dinner in the mountain air followed by a good night’s sleep.